sachinyadav31/website/README.md

 ### Wiki

-More info on development processes, etc can be found on the project wiki at [http://github.com/NYC-Camp/website/wiki](http://github.com/NYC-Camp/website/wiki).
+More information on development processes, etc can be found on the project wiki at [http://github.com/NYC-Camp/website/wiki](http://github.com/NYC-Camp/website/wiki).